TritonDataCenter/manatee/docs/man/manatee-adm.md

 -i, --asyncIndex `INDEX`
     The zero-indexed position of the peer to be promoted's position in the async chain (if applicable).

---ignoreWarnings
-    Ignore any warnings or errors reported by the cluster when promoting a peer.

--l, --lagToIgnore `SECONDS`
-    Ignore this number of seconds in replication lag on each peer (default is 5s).

 ### clear-promote